Discover Belper – Belper Heritage Walks

 Turn left, walking along the A6 towards the town centre.
 Next to De Bradelei Mill is the Central Methodist Chapel of 1807.

-Return to Bridge Street (the A6), cross the road and walk under the arch by the Frearson’s shop into Wellington Court.
+Return up Derwent Street to Bridge Street (the A6), cross the road and walk under the arch by the Frearson’s shop into Wellington Court.
 On the left is Wellington House where Will Hay, star of Ealing film comedies, stayed as he began his career in Belper.
-At the end of the stone terrace follow the road ahead past the pound shop to the railway station of 1878.
-On the platforms you can see the recesses which once held the station buildings, and beyond these, looking north, the five road bridges, which cross the stone-lined cutting designed by George Stephenson.
+At the end of the stone terrace follow the road ahead past the supermarket to the railway station of 1878.
+From the first platform you can see the recesses which once held the station buildings, and beyond these, looking north, the five road bridges which cross the stone-lined cutting designed by George Stephenson.

 Walk up the steps from the platform and follow the footpath which runs parallel to the platform, until you come out on Field Lane.
 Cross the road onto another path running parallel to the railway cutting.
-This is The Ropewalk, so called because it runs at right-angles to a former ropewalk used for rope-plaiting, which ran along the back of the houses.
+This is The Ropewalk, so called because it runs at right-angles to a former ropewalk used for rope-plaiting.

-At the end of ropewalk you are in Joseph Street – part of the industrial housing built by the Strutts.
-Note the Telford/Macadam type road surfacing to the right of you – a rare survival.
+At the end of the ropewalk we are in Joseph Street – part of the industrial housing built by the Strutts.
+Note the Telford/Macadam type road surfacing to the right of you.